lllindemann/2D-Jump-n-Run-Godot-CSharp/README.md

 ## Getting Started
 1. Clone or download the repository to your local machine.
 2. Open the project in Godot Engine v4.2.1.
 (Mono/.net Version)
+3. Open the main.tscn
-3. Play the game within the Godot Engine editor or export it to your desired platform.
+4. Play the game within the Godot Engine editor or export it to your desired platform.